korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 First and foremost, the length of each graph shows how long each of the rides took.
 The result is not at all surprising: the car was the fastest, taking about 120 seconds, while the bus was only marginally slower, taking about 135 seconds.
 The scooter, however, took much longer to reach the destination: over 260 seconds.
 While this observation has little to do with the sensor itself, this is the reason the plots all vary in length and it is important to keep in mind.

 From Figure 5, we can also make deductions about the level of noise on each mode of transportation.
 The car is evidently the quietest, hovering around 60 dB during the ride.
 The bus was noticeably louder than the car, with most values just below the 80 dB range.
 Finally, the noise from the scooter was by far the most inconsistent.
 This is likely due to the fact that the noise from the scooter comes almost exclusively from the surrounding environment, not anything heppning 'inside' the vehicle.
 Thus, it depends largely on the traffic around it.
 At times, the moving window average reached over 120 dB and below 40 dB.
-During the full ride, however, the scooter was overall the loudest mode of transportation with an average of **THISAVERAGENUMBER** dB.
+During the full ride, however, the scooter was overall the loudest mode of transportation with an average of 82.92 dB.

 *Figure 4: Volume of sounds for each mode of transportation during a ride from S Negley Ave to Morewood Ave on Fifth Ave*
 ![db record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/Sound%20Records.png)

-*Figure 5: Moving window average of the volume of sounds while riding each mode of transportation*
+*Figure 5: Moving window average of the volume of sounds while riding each mode of transportation (dashed lines indicates the mean values)*
 ![SMA db record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/SMA_20%20SoundRecords.png)

 ### Vibrations Results
 Figure 6 (below) shows raw data results for the amplitude of accelerations during the trip for each mode of transportation.
 Figure 7 shows the acceleration for each mode of transportation during the trip on the frequency domain.
 As can be clearly seen, the scooter has by far the most vibrations.
 The ride is much 'bumpier' than for the bus or car, with amplitudes frequently eclipsing 1g.
 Particularly interesting is the lapse in vibrations on the scooter at around 100 seconds.
 This period of low vibrations reflects a red light, when the scooter was stopped for a short period of time.
 There is no discernable difference in vibrations on the car or the bus: both are relatively low with a few spikes where acceleration peaks.

-*Figure 6: Acceleration for each mode of transportation during a ride from S Negley Ave to Morewood Ave on Fifth Ave*
+*Figure 6: Acceleration for each mode of transportation during a ride from S Negley Ave to Morewood Ave on Fifth Ave (dashed lines indicates root-mean-square deviation from 0 [g])*
 ![Acceleration record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/Acceleration%20Records.png)
 From the frequency domain graph, it can be seen that in all transportation methods, there are not any clearly predominant frequency content from others, it seems like if they were almost uniformly distributed.
 This may probably be because of the low sampling of the sensor equipment, compared with the actual frequencies of vibration and there might be a considerable amount of aliasing in this data.
 So, the only reliable information that can be obtained is that the acceleration amplitudes of the scooter ride are much larger than the car and the bus.